Esantomi/languages/README.md

 # prolog
-what I've learnt about prolog language.
+What I've learnt about prolog language.

 ### A Prolog Haiku: